 The study results were also used to show the effect of estrogen on osteoporotic fractures.
 There was very good news for women's bones: Researchers found that fracture risk was reduced in both of the estrogen groups (also called "arms" of the study).
 In fact, spine and hip fractures were reduced by 33%.
-Although estrogen clearly demonstrated its positive effect on bone during the WHI, the estrogen progestin therapy arm of the study was stopped 3 years earlier than planned because of increased risk of breast cancer, dementia, stroke, and clots.
+Although estrogen clearly demonstrated its positive effect on bone during the WHI, the estrogen progestin therapy arm of the study was stopped 3 years earlier than planned because of increased risk of breast cancer, heart disease, dementia, stroke, and clots.
 The estrogen-only arm was also stopped about 1 year early, not because it increased the risk of breast cancer but because estrogen alone also increased a woman's risk of stroke and clots (see Question 66).
-Don't forget that the WHI study participants were generally older.
-It is not clear at this time if the side effects and increased risks for other health-related problems will be the same in women who take estrogen while in the early postmenopause phase of their lives.